nancygjini/BSc-Thesis/README.md

 # Bachelor's Thesis in Econometrics and Economics

-## Asymmetric GARCH effects and residualdiagnostics: A finite-sample testing approach for multivariate linear models
+## Asymmetric GARCH effects and residual diagnostics: A finite-sample testing approach for multivariate linear models

 This paper investigates the finite-sample residual-based tests for ARCH effects and serial dependency designed by Dufour, Khalaf, and Beaulieu (2010), through an application to the Fama-